turingschool/front-end-curriculum/lessons/module-1/js-intro-to-event-listeners.md

 When you study event listeners, here are some suggested exercises:

-- Open up a webpage that you often visit.
-Maybe it's a social media page, maybe it's your bank's website, maybe it's a news site.
-Take a few minutes and list all the event listeners that you think might be on that page!
-What do they do?
 - Look up what some common event listener types are (you've already seen `click`!)
 - Read up on the [event listener documentation](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)
 - Create a codepen with some HTML elements, and make up some event listeners for them!
 Try turning a red square green when it gets clicked.
 Try getting the data from an input field and displaying it on the page.